zeisys/factaudit.org_cms/docs/_posts/2024-10-05-Immigration-status-of-migrants-Springfield-OH.markdown

 | **WHAT** | So there's an application called the CBP One app where you can go on as an illegal migrant, apply for asylum or apply for parole and be granted legal status at the wave of a Kamala Harris open border wand.
 That is not a person coming in, applying for a green card and waiting for 10 years. | YouTube Captions |

 ### Our Analysis
+In this section we break down the content into statements that are either true or false.
 | Statement | Rationale | Source of Info | T/F |
 | ----------- | ----------- | ----------- | ----------- |
 | So there's an application called the CBP One app | Customs and Border Patrol has published a free mobile application called the CBP One app to organize entry interviews and the port of entry | [CBP.gov CBP One App](https://www.cbp.gov/about/mobile-apps-directory/cbpone) | True |